 Ready to learn more?
 Keep on reading!

-But amazingly, that’s not all!
-Rowing is also one of the lowest-impact cardiovascular exercises out there, which means it will be easy on the knees and legs while still giving you a workout.
-This is a great cardio option for those who are overweight or are having issues after years of distance running or high-impact sports such as gymnastics.
+It means that it’s easier on the knees and legs than running or other high-impact exercises.
+For that reason, rowing is a great cardio option for those who are overweight or are having issues after years of distance running or high-impact sports such as gymnastics.

-Honestly, the only cardio that is lower-impact is swimming, but a home rowing machine is a much cheaper addition to your home than a lap pool… that’s for sure.
+In fact, swimming is the only cardio that is more low-impact than rowing, but a home rowing machine is a much cheaper addition to your home than a lap pool… that’s for sure.

-When done properly, you can burn 600-800 calories per hour on your rowing machine, which makes it a great cardio activity.
+When done properly, you can burn 600 to 800 calories per hour on your rowing machine, which makes it a great cardio activity.
 While you can burn more calories per hour while running, you would have to do so at a speed of 6.7 miles an hour or more.
 Most of us can’t do that, which means rowing takes the crown.